onnx/onnx-r/README.md

 We'll make use of the following functions for the examples:

 * `make_xxx()` to make different types of protobufs for attributes, nodes, graphs, etc.
-* a single `check()` method that can check whether a protobuf in a particular type is valid.
+* `check()` method that can check whether a protobuf in a particular type is valid.
+* `print_readable()` method that can print out the human-readable representation of the proto object.

 Define a node protobuf and check whether it's valid: